griddynamics/bunch/README.rst

 ========

 * Test parameterization via Jinja2 templates and YAML configs
+* Test fixture separation
-* Parallel test scenario execution
+* Parallel test scenario execution (TBD)
-* Dependencies for test fixtures: setup and teardown scripts associated with test may be shared within test bunch
+* Dependencies for test fixtures: setup and teardown scripts associated with test may be shared within test bunch and between different bunches (TBD)
 * Fixtures may be grouped by test configuration.
-That makes possible writing environment agnostic tests which require different fixture versions for each environment
+That makes possible writing environment agnostic tests which require different fixture versions for each environment (TBD)
 * xUnit XML reports.
 This is handy for using Bunch with CI tools

 Installation